rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 >
 >  [CrewAI's human-in-the-loop](https://docs.crewai.com/how-to/human-input-on-execution) integration is particularly useful for the project in the following scenarios:
 >
-> - **Identifying Incorrect Data:** The Guest Research crew may collect data about a person who shares the same first and last name but is not your guest.
+> - **Identifying incorrect data:** The Guest Research crew may collect data about a person who shares the same first and last name but is not your guest.
 For instance, the crew might list a social media profile link for someone else with the same name.
->   - Solution: You can provide input like, *Change the Twitter link to https://www.x.com/rokbenko, remove the Facebook link completely as this is not the Rok Benko who will be my guest, and add his YouTube channel link I found online: https://www.youtube.com/@rokbenko*
+>   - Solution: You can provide input like, *Change the Twitter link to https://www.x.com/rokbenko, remove the Facebook link completely as this is not the Rok Benko who will be my guest, and add his YouTube channel link I found online: https://www.youtube.com/@rokbenko*.
-> - **Requesting a Full Report:** The Guest Research crew may occasionally return a short summary instead of a complete markdown report on the guest.
+> - **Requesting a full report:** The Guest Research crew may occasionally return a short summary instead of a complete markdown report on the guest.
->   - Solution: Simply respond with, *Write a full markdown report*
+>   - Solution: Simply respond with, *Write a full markdown report*.

 > [!IMPORTANT]
 > Don't use phrases like *My guest is \<Name> \<Surname>*.
 This will not generate the expected report due to the configuration of the Exa web search tool.
 Only enter the guest's first and last name.